EPCCed/archer2-MPI-2023-02-22/README.md

 <h4>Windows</h4>

-We recommend that Windows users access ARCHER2 using [MobaXterm](https://docs.archer2.ac.uk/user-guide/connecting/#windows).
+Rather than installing MPI locally, we recommend that Windows users access ARCHER2 using [MobaXterm](https://docs.archer2.ac.uk/user-guide/connecting/#windows).

-If you want local access to MPI, one solution is to install a Linux virtual machine (e.g. Ubuntu) and follow the Linux installation instructions above.
+If you want to try local access to MPI, one solution is to install a Linux virtual machine (e.g. Ubuntu) and follow the Linux installation instructions above.

 I know that some users have been able to install MPI compilers and libraries natively on Windows using the [Intel® oneAPI HPC Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/hpc-toolkit.html)